sigsum/key-mgmt/docs/key-management.md

 The above is essential for passphrases associated with backup YubiHSMs (described below).
-To make day-to-day operations easier, you may store passphrases associated with signing-oracle YubiHSMs (also described below) on separate USB sticks that are otherwise tracked in the same way as above with one main difference: they may be plugged into a another machine than the one used for provisioning.
-Just avoid plugging them into the provisioning machine again.
+To make day-to-day operations easier, you may store passphrases associated with signing-oracle YubiHSMs (also described below) on separate USB thumb drives that are otherwise tracked in the same way as above with one main difference: they may be plugged into another machine than the one used for provisioning.
+If so, do not plug them back into the provisioning machine again as such USB thumb drives have been exposed to less safe places.

 (This will make day-to-day operations much easier.
 It also reflects that signing-oracle passphrases will necessarily be exposed on other machines.
 There